 The Whitley Advantage isn’t just one thing – it’s everything.

-Contact Us Today For a FREE Confidential Case Review (800)785-5000We Will Help Resolve Issues With Your Workers’ Compensation Claim
+Contact Us Today For a FREE Confidential Case Review (800) 785-5000Appealing a Durham Workers’ Compensation Claim

 The Circumstances for a Denial

-For example, if a worker is engaging in horseplay and is injured or is hurt while on their lunch break, they might be denied benefits under workers’ compensation.
-If your claim has been denied for one of these reasons or another, reach out to our Durham workers’ compensation attorneys to learn more about your options moving forward.
+For example, if a worker is engaging in horseplay and is injured or hurt while on their lunch break, they might be denied benefits under the workers’ compensation system.
+If your claim has been denied, reach out to our Durham workers’ compensation attorneys to learn more about your options moving forward.

 What to Do After a Denial